-- 2.1 How electronic assistive technology can promote and protect an individual's well-being and rights - 2.2 How electronic assistive technology can support positive risk taking
+- 2.1 Potential positive and negative impacts of the use of electronic assistive technology on the rights, health and well-being of individuals and families/carers - 2.2 How electronic assistive technology can support positive risk taking - 2.3 How to ensure that electronic assistive technology promotes and safeguards health and well-being, dignity, autonomy, privacy and confidentiality - 2.4 The importance of obtaining consent for the use of electronic assistive technology

-2.3 The importance of obtaining consent for the use of electronic assistive technology
+- 2.5 Support individuals and families/carers to understand implications for their health and well-being, dignity, autonomy, privacy and confidentiality in relation to electronic assistive technology - 2.6 Maximise the benefits, take account of, and seek to minimise potential negative impacts of the use of electronic assistive technology - 2.7 Use agreed processes for consent for the use of electronic assistive technology in accordance with own role and responsibilities

-- 2.4 Respect and promote individuals and their families/carers dignity, independence, privacy and confidentiality when supporting the use of electronic assistive technology - 2.5 Use agreed processes to obtain consent for the use of electronic assistive technology
+Consent - informed consent from the individual/child and their parents/carers on the use of electronic assistive technology and the manner in which information is gathered, stored and used or agreed processes are followed where an individual is not able to provide informed consent

-Consent - informed consent from the individual on the use of electronic assistive technology and the manner in which information is gathered, stored and used or agreed processes are followed where an individual is not able to provide informed consent
+3. Supporting assessment for and review of electronic assistive technology

-3. Contributing to assessment and review of electronic assistive technology
+- 3.1 Processes for the outcome focused assessment for and review of the use of electronic assistive technology, including self-assessment - 3.2 Own and others' role in the assessment for and review of the use of electronic assistive technology - 3.3 How the use of electronic assistive technology fits within an overall plan of support for individuals

-- 3.1 Own and others' role in contributing to the assessment and review of the use of electronic assistive technology - 3.2 How the use of electronic assistive technology fits within an overall plan of support for individuals - 3.3 How the use of electronic assistive technology can provide solutions that help individuals achieve positive outcomes
+3.4 How the use of electronic assistive technology can provide solutions that help individuals achieve positive outcomes

-- 3.4 Use a co-productive approach to contribute to the assessment and review of the use of electronic assistive technology - 3.5 Contribute to the implementation of a plan for the use of electronic assistive technology - 3.6 Apply the principles and values of health and social care when supporting the assessment, planning and review of the use of electronic assistive technology
+- 3.5 Use a co-productive approach to support the assessment for and review of the use of electronic assistive technology - 3.6 Support the design and implementation of a plan for the use of electronic assistive technology - 3.7 Apply the principles and values of health and social care when supporting the assessment, planning and review of the use of electronic assistive technology

-Others - others who have a particular role or expertise in electronic assistive technology, social workers, health professionals, the individual, families / carers,
+Others: others who have a particular role or expertise in electronic assistive technology, social workers, health professionals, the individual, families/carers.